Why I wrote this book.

 Lily’s second book, Real Food for Pregnancy, is an evidence-based look at the gap between conventional prenatal nutrition guidelines and what’s optimal for mother and baby.
 With over 930 citations, this is the most comprehensive text on prenatal nutrition to date.

-Lily is also creator of the popular blog, www.LilyNicholsRDN.com, which explores a variety of topics related to real food, mindful eating, and pregnancy nutrition.
+She writes at www.LilyNicholsRDN.com, exploring a variety of topics related to real food, mindful eating, and pregnancy nutrition.

 As Seen In